 With this small batch cheesecake recipe you are able to enjoy a favorite dessert in small batch form but with the same big taste as a full size cheesecake.

 One of our favorite desserts is cheesecake, but an entire cheesecake is way too much for our reduced size family.
-Using a 9 x 5 inch baking dish to make a small batch cheesecake is the perfect amount.
+Using a 9 x 5 inch baking dish to make a small batch cheesecake is the perfect amount for 2-4 people.
 Two slices for us and two slices to share or for later.

 - Cream Cheese Be sure your cream cheese is room temperature so that it will blend easier and more smoothly.
-Use 2 8 oz. bricks of full fat cream cheese.
+Use two 8 oz. bricks of full-fat cream cheese.

 - Egg.
-A room temperature egg is best so that your ingredients combine better and smoother.
+A room temperature large egg is best so that your ingredients combine better and smoother.

 - Granulated sugar